 Female Dog Panic

-If you see the female dog or the bitch cry or whimper a lot then this can be a sign that she is hurt by the process.
+If you see the female dog or the bitch cry, whimper, or scream when mating this can be a sign that she is hurt by the process.
 As we mentioned above, try to calm her down because she might hurt the male even more and ruin the coitus process altogether.
 Usually, the male dog just stands there until the “bulb” has settled down to size, but he might get hurt if the female dog moves abruptly due to a sudden rush of panic.

 Male Dog Panic